Understanding Gravitational Entropy of Black Holes: A New Proposal via Curvature Invariants: Case I: Static Spherically Symmetric Black Holes

 Choosing a system of Schwarzschild-like coordinates, the metric of a static spherically symmetric black hole takes the familiar form \beq \d s^2= -f(r) \d t^2+\frac{\d r^2}{f(r)}+r^2 \d\theta^2 +r^2 \sin^2 \theta \d\phi^2 \,. \eeq In general relativity, explicit solutions admitting these symmetries have been found both in empty spacetime and in matter filled regions, with a wide class of asymptotic behaviors.
 Being more specific, the Schwarzschild solution represents a case of vacuum and asymptotically flat spacetime, the Reissner-Nordstr\"om black hole is asymptotically flat but supported by an electric field generated by the black hole charge, the Schwarzschild-(anti) de Sitter black hole arises for a vanishing stress-energy tensor but it is not asymptotically flat due to the effect of a cosmological constant term, and finally the Reissner-Nordstr\"om-(anti) de Sitter spacetime is neither asymptotically flat nor vacuum.
 In this latter case, the metric function is given by \beq f(r)=1-\frac{2M}{r}+\frac{Q^2}{r^2}-\frac{\Lambda}{3}r^2\,, \eeq where $M$ and $Q$ are respectively the black hole mass and electric charge, and $\Lambda$ the cosmological constant, and the previously mentioned cases can be re-obtained by setting one or two of these parameters to zero.
 These spacetimes admit one or two horizons located at $r_H$ for which $f(r_H)=0$ depending on the interplay between the values of the various parameters.

-For the spacetime (\ref{metric}) we can compute the Newman-Penrose scalar \cite{NPC} $\Psi_2$ and the following component of the first order frame derivative of the Weyl tensor $W=C_{abcd}$ as\footnote{For Petrov type D spacetimes, which include the Kerr-Newman family, $\Psi_2=C_{abcd} n^a m^b \bar{m}^c l^d$ is the only nonzero Weyl scalar \cite{spinorbook}.}
+For the spacetime (\ref{metric}) we can compute the Newman-Penrose scalar \cite{NPC} $\Psi_2$ and the following component of the first order frame derivative of the Weyl tensor $W=C_{abcd}$ as\footnote{For Petrov type D spacetimes, which include the Kerr-Newman family, $\Psi_2=C_{abcd} n^a m^b \bar{m}^c l^d$ is the only nonzero Weyl scalar \cite{spinorbook}.
+Since each frame component of the Weyl tensor and its derivative are Cartan {\it scalar} with physical significance, we prefer to omit the tensorial indices in our notation for simplicity.
+Furthermore, taking into account the algebraic degeneracy of the Weyl tensor in the spacetimes we are investigating in this paper, which implies that some frame components of the Weyl tensor only differ from each other by a multiplicative constant, we adopt $W$ as a unified notation which can either stand for $\Psi_2$, the frame component $\hat \phi\hat r \hat \theta \hat t$ or $\hat \phi \hat \theta \hat \theta \hat \phi$, etc. (and the same for $DW$).
+The reason is that we will derive our results up to a multiplicative constant anyway. }

 where a prime denotes a derivative with respect to the radial coordinate $r$, and $D \equiv n^a \nabla_a$ is the namesake Nemwan-Penrose directional derivative.
-These results have been found adopting the null coframe \beq l^a=\frac{1}{\sqrt{2}}\left(\sqrt{f(r)}\d t -\frac{\d r}{\sqrt{f(r)}} \right)\,, \qquad n^a=\frac{1}{\sqrt{2}}\left(\sqrt{f(r)}\d t +\frac{\d r}{\sqrt{f(r)}} \right)\,, \qquad m^a=\frac{r \d\theta +i \,r \sin \theta \d\phi}{\sqrt{2}} \,, \eeq where $i^2=-1$, which allows us to cast the spacetime metric (\ref{metric}) as \beq \d s^2=-2 l_{(a}n_{b)}+2 m_{(a}\bar m_{b)}\,, \eeq with an overbar denoting a complex conjugation, and round parentheses standing for symmetrization.
+These results have been found adopting the null coframe \beq l_a=\frac{1}{\sqrt{2}}\left(\sqrt{f(r)}\d t -\frac{\d r}{\sqrt{f(r)}} \right)\,, \qquad n_a=\frac{1}{\sqrt{2}}\left(\sqrt{f(r)}\d t +\frac{\d r}{\sqrt{f(r)}} \right)\,, \qquad m_a=\frac{r \d\theta +i \,r \sin \theta \d\phi}{\sqrt{2}} \,, \eeq where $i^2=-1$, which allows us to cast the spacetime metric (\ref{metric}) as \beq \d s^2=-2 l_{(a}n_{b)}+2 m_{(a}\bar m_{b)}\,, \eeq with an overbar denoting a complex conjugation, and round parentheses standing for symmetrization.
 The null coframe is characterized by the relations $l_a l^a=n_a n^a=m_a m^a =\bar m_a \bar m^a=0$ and $ -l_a n^a=1=m_a \bar m^a$.
 This is the ``canonical frame'' for the metric (\ref{metric}) \cite{advgr} making the quantity $DW$ a Cartan curvature invariant with the property of being foliation-independent \cite{cartanref}.